eeditiones/e-editiones-website/posts/opm-save-the-date.md

 Join us for a first look at what OPM can bring to the TEI and Digital Humanities community.

 We'll demonstrate how to use opm for transforming single documents to HTML, ePub, docx, markdown and PDF via HTML for print or typst.
-We'll also talk about using it to generate a static website, prepare data to pass it to a static site generator, and how to use pre-rendered content to speed up an existing TEI Publisher app
+We'll also talk about using it to generate a static website, prepare data to pass it to a static site generator, and how to use pre-rendered content to speed up an existing TEI Publisher app.

 Want a preview?
 Get a first glimpse of what OPM can do with these sample documents: [Serafin](/img/opm-samples/serafin02.typst.pdf), [Shakespeare](/img/opm-samples/F-ado.typst.pdf) and the EPUB edition of [Gentle Introduction to TEI Publisher](/img/opm-samples/quickstart.epub).